 The LTL and transportation industry may be impacted by rapid changes in technologies.
-Our competitors may implement new technology that could improve their service, price, available capacity or business relationships and increase their market share.
+Our competitors may implement new technology, including artificial intelligence applications, that could improve their service, price, available capacity or business relationships and increase their market share.
 If we do not appropriately adapt our operations to these new technologies, our business, financial condition, and results of operations may suffer.